APPLIES TO: Azure SQL Database

 Can I provision multiple primary compute replicas, such as a multi-master system, where multiple primary compute heads can drive a higher level of concurrency?

 No. Only the primary compute replica accepts read/write requests.
 Secondary compute replicas only accept read-only requests.

 Read scale-out questions

-How many secondary compute replicas can I provision
+How many secondary HA replicas can I provision?

-How do I connect to these secondary compute replicas
+How do I connect to secondary HA replicas?

 You can connect to these additional read-only compute replicas by setting the